 British Values

 At Over Hall we take very seriously our responsibility to prepare children for life in modern Britain.
-We ensure that the fundamental British Values are introduced, discussed, taught and lived out through our school.
+We ensure that the fundamental British Values are introduced, discussed, taught and lived out throughout our school.

 All curriculum areas provide a vehicle for furthering understanding of these concepts and, in particular our R.E, S.M.S.C, RSE and P.S.H.E lessons provide excellent opportunities to deepen and develop understanding.
 Children embrace these concepts with enthusiasm and demonstrate a good understanding of their application to their own lives.